 - Myth: grieving should only take a year.
 The TRUTH: grieving is different for everyone.
 There is no timetable to fit every person in every situation.

 - Myth: acting strong will get me past the grief and I won’t need to hurt. the TRUTH: Acting strong doesn’t make me strong nor does it erase what happened.
 Grief will be there until it is dealt with.

 - Myth: If you don’t cry means you don’t feel.
 The TRUTH: All of us cry at different times, sometimes alone and sometimes with others.
-Crying is good for the physical body but crying, less or more, doesn’t mean you loved less or more, nor does it mean your felt the loss more or less.
-Crying is your emotional outlet and may be a personal expression of your grief.
+Crying is good for the physical body but crying, less or more, doesn’t mean you loved less or more, nor does it mean you felt the loss more or less.
+Crying is your emotional outlet and maybe a personal expression of your grief.

 - Myth: Ignore the grief and it will be as if it didn’t happen.
 The TRUTH: You can’t change the past.